Nehemiah Chapter Six

 Nehemiah 6:2

-Sanballat and Geshem sent me this message: 'Come, let us meet together in one of the villages on the plain of Ono.
-But they were scheming to harm me;'
+Sanvalat and Geshem sent me a message which said, “Come, let’s meet together in one of the villages of the Ono Valley.”
+But they were planning to do me harm;

 If you can't beat them then join them is the deception that is tried now.
 The enemy believes that the walls are done so they cannot defeat Israel.
 They try to make a phony peace deal but Nehemiah knew what they were up to.
 This reminds me of the same tactic used by the antichrist in Revelation 13 and it is even happening today with peace negotiations between Palestinians and the nation of Israel.
 We must remember that, without Jesus who is the Prince of Peace, it is not possible to have peace.